Where to stay in Nicaragua?

 León

-León offers a livelier, more student and cultural atmosphere, with beautiful colonial architecture and easy access to several must-see spots (volcanoes, nature excursions).
+León offers a livelier, more student and cultural atmosphere, with beautiful colonial architecture and easy access to several must-see spots, including volcanoes and nature excursions.
 Accommodations are varied, from budget options to more comfortable hotels.
 It’s a good area if you like to stay active, have restaurants and a more vibrant local life, while keeping excursions within easy reach.

 Ometepe (Lake Nicaragua)